Conners Comprehensive Behaviour Rating Scale

-The Conners Comprehensive Behaviour Rating Scale (CBRS) is a tool used to gain a better understanding of academic, behavioural and social issues that are seen in young children between ages 6 to 18 years old.
+The Conners Comprehensive Behaviour Rating Scale (CBRS), is a tool used to gain a better understanding of academic, behavioural and social issues that are seen in young children between ages 6 to 18 years old.
 It is frequently used to assist in the diagnosis of attention deficit hyperactivity disorder (ADHD).
 It helps the doctor or assessor to better understand the symptoms and their severity.
-If the child presents symptoms of ADHD then usually the parents will have to undergo a CBRS test as well, they will compare and analyse the results, this helps the doctor create a more accurate diagnosis.
+If the child presents symptoms of ADHD, then usually the parents will have to undergo a CBRS test as well, after which they will compare and analyse the results, which helps the doctor create a more accurate diagnosis.

+History

+The Conners Comprehensive Behavior Rating Scales (CBRS) were developed by C. Keith Conners to assess behavioral problems in children and adolescents.
+The Conners' Teacher Rating Scale, a 39-item symptom and behavior checklist designed for teachers in psychopharmacological studies, was introduced in 1969.
+Factor analysis of this scale identified five stable dimensions of teacher-reported symptoms, demonstrating its utility for assessing children with hyperkinetic disorders and evaluating the effects of pharmacological treatment.

+The Conners' Parent Rating Scale (CPRS) was introduced in 1970 to gather parental reports on behavioral issues in children referred for psychiatric evaluation.
+The initial CPRS comprised 73 items, formulated from parental observations and reports.
+In 1973, the CPRS-93 expanded this to a 93-item questionnaire intended to identify hyperkinetic children, assess problem behaviors, and evaluate drug treatment effectiveness across 25 areas.

+A revised 48-item version, the CPRS-48, was introduced in 1978.
+This streamlined version incorporated rewording, factor analysis for consistency, and included a Hyperactivity Index (HI) sensitive to treatment effects.
+Further updates in 1997 led to the development of the CPRS-R:L (80-item long version) and CPRS-R:S (27-item short version).
+These later revisions sought to address limitations such as small normative samples and outdated content, while also incorporating an ADHD Index and DSM-IV-aligned items.
+These changes were based on data from a larger, more diverse normative sample of over 2,400 children.

 Measurement

-The CBRS was created to evaluate possible behavioural markers in children from ages to 6-18 comprehensively.
+The CBRS was created to evaluate possible behavioural markers in children from ages to 6–18 comprehensively.
 These include: